gitwillsky/dnspod/README.md

     dnspod config

-Before use config way,you must create a config file like config.conf.
+Before using config way,you must create a config file like config.conf.